 h) Opt-out of the communication by the End Investor

-As the essence of the MSGM is about communicating information regarding GMs for the benefit of shareholders’ participation, it is crucial that the communication be continued until it reaches the End Investor and then brought back up to the Issuer.
+As the essence of the MSGM is about communicating information regarding GMs for the benefit of end investors’/shareholders’ participation, it is crucial that the communication be continued until it reaches the End Investor and then brought back up to the Issuer.
 In intermediated shareholding systems where the End Investor is not known to the Issuer, the Issuer has no other means to communicate with and reach the End Investor but by communicating via the Issuer CSD and the Chain of Intermediaries.
 The SRD now provides for the information of the End Investor who can receive formatted electronic messages.
 In order to accommodate the situation where the End Investor explicitly does not wish to receive the information, the JWGGM has set forward the parameters for a realistic opt-out scheme for the last Intermediary.
 If the End Investor explicitly opts-out but then wants to participate in a general meeting, it can do so, and the relevant standards will apply.
 The opt-out must be an active request from the End Investor and not to be influenced in any way by someone else.
 Opting out does not exclude the end investor from participating in a GM if the end investor is made aware of said GM by means other than communication through the chain.
 In such cases, the intermediary must still facilitate the participation and vote of the end investor in the GM upon request.

 Parameters for possible opt-outs